gimesketvirtadieni/slimplexor/README.md

 2. The next step is to define 2 ALSA loopback devices (one device is not enough due to a limit for max subdevices per one card)

-One way to define required loopback devices is:
+One way to define required loopback devices is like this:

 ```
 andrej@sandbox:~$ echo "options snd-aloop enable=1,1 index=1,2 pcm_substreams=8,8 id=Loopback1,Loopback2" | sudo tee /etc/modprobe.d/alsa-loopback.conf